 8. Tompouce/Tompoes (Dutch Mille-Feuille)

-Like the Bossche Bol, nobody is really sure how you’re supposed to eat this.
+It’s a real struggle to figure out the best way to eat tompouce.
 Many eat it layer for layer, other’s like to live dangerously.
-Traditionally they’re served in pink, but on King’s Day they also come in orange varieties.
+While the Dutch serve pink tompouce most often, it’s also available in orange on national holidays; on Kings Day for instance.
 Once a girl told me about a tradition in her family: when she or her siblings took their significant others home for the first time to meet the family, they would serve tompouce.
 They would then proceed to watch (in secret, not awkwardly) how that person would eat the tompouce and base their acceptance on that.
 Well, not really of course, but still it’s funny.